quancao2310/CNPM_HCMUT_SSPS/README.md

 You are ready now.
 Let's start the application.

 ### Run the application
+There are two ways to start the application.

+#### Start each folder separately
-Start two terminal instances in the "CNPM_HCMUT_SSPS" directory.
+Start two terminal instances in the **CNPM_HCMUT_SSPS** directory.
 For the first instance, run these commands:
 ```
   cd server
   npm start